Skip to content

 After picking out the name of your event planning company, the next most important thing that you’ll do is create a pricing guide.
 Considering who your clients are can help you understand your own business; for instance, are you focusing on corporate events but finding more success with wedding planning?
 Answering such questions will provide insight into how you should design your guide to attract potential clients and what you should charge for your services.

 After deciding how much you should charge, you must clearly communicate the services you offer in your event planning pricing guide.
-With HoneyBook’s tools, event planners can create interactive dynamic files that combine various steps in their clientflow process, like creating a pricing guide that includes an online contract and an online invoice.
+With HoneyBook’s tools, event planners can create interactive dynamic files that combine various steps in their client relationship journey.
+This includes creating a pricing guide that contains an online contract and an online invoice.
 Once the client selects a service on the pricing guide, the total will automatically be shown on the invoice.
 Streamlining the sales and booking process is easier than ever with HoneyBook’s tools for independent business owners.

 Videography pricing guide

 Get creative and figure out how you can incorporate a sample video into your guide.
-You should also include a description of your business, concisely list the cost of the services you offer, and detail why your work stands out over the competition.
+You should also include a description of your business, a concise list of the cost of the services you offer, and details on why your work stands out over the competition.
 With a well-designed pricing guide, you can help qualified leads make a decision about paying for your services.

 Pricing guide FAQs